tgunr/mcpm.sh/README.md

 ## Development

-This repository contains the CLI and service components for MCP, built with Python and Click following modern package development practices.
+This repository contains the CLI and service components for MCP Manager, built with Python and Click following modern package development practices.

 ### Development Requirements